ibraim-gm/emacs-devtools/README.md

 packages and byte-compile them (the compilation buffer may be also show in this process).
 Most packages can be used right after being downloaded, but some of then (notably, ECB) requires that you reopen your emacs to see the changes.

+Also, some of the features may require code that is available only on GitHub (or equivalent).
+For those cases, the `module` folder contains the necessary references to the  *git submodules*;
+you only need to run `git submodule init` followed by `git submodule update` and everything will be checked out correctly.

 ## Features